Scottish royal tapestry collection: The reception of Margaret Tudor at Holyroodhouse

-James IV owned tapestries, which are usually called the "arras" in records of his court.
-The tapestries were frequently carried between the palaces, especially to impress foreign diplomats.
-In January 1495 tapestries were put in the king's chamber at Holyrood Palace to impress the Chancellor of Denmark by James Dog, a wardrobe servant described in two poems by William Dunbar, Of James Dog and He Is Na Dog, He Is a Lam.
-Soon after, the tapestries were packed up and taken to Stirling Castle, where the king celebrated Easter.
-Ripped and torn tapestries were mended in 1497 by a priest John Kilgour of Dunblane.
-In March 1498 James IV ordered a suite of tapestry for his new lodging at Stirling Castle from James Makysone, a merchant based in Leith.

 In preparation for the arrival of his bride Margaret Tudor at Holyroodhouse on 8 August 1503, James IV bought new tapestries.
 A group was bought from a merchant called James Hommyll, who imported textiles from Flanders, which cost £160 Scots.
 These were a piece with the subject of Hercules, two pieces of Susanna sewn together, a Susanna bed cover, a Solomon, and a Marcus Coriolanus.
 The total measurement which, combined with quality, dictated the price, was 209 square ells.
 The tapestries were lined with canvas.
 A set of six verdure tapestries were bought for hanging in the gallery and on the stairs, each costing £3.
 Five other smaller verdures of various sizes cost £11-4s.
 Ten fine verdures were bought from John Stewart; three with 'beasts' cost £4-10s each, seven with no beasts cost £4 each (the 'beasts' may have been unicorns).
 Four other verdures bought for beds were in quality, 'nocht sa gude', and cost only 40 shillings each.